Code of Safe Practice

 If the patient is bleeding profusely.

-If blood or body fluid is spilled; and you must ensure that any spillage is cleaned up promptly using appropriate cleaning agents.
+If blood or body fluid is spilt, you must ensure that any spillage is cleaned up promptly using appropriate cleaning agents.

 If the patient has open lesions.